The Face of the Other (selections from Totality and Infinity) By Emmanuel Levinas

 the contradiction the idea of metaphysics is said to harbor, which Plato

-brings up in the Parmenides9—that the relation with the Absolute would
+brings up in the Parmenides9—that the relation with the

 render the Absolute relative.
 The absolute exteriority of the exterior